openedx/openedx-filters/docs/concepts/hooks-extension-framework.rst

 .. _openedx-filters: https://github.com/eduNEXT/openedx-filters
 .. _openedx-events: https://github.com/eduNEXT/openedx-events

-On the technical side events are implemented through django signals which makes them run in the same python process as the lms or cms.
-Furthermore, events block the running process.
-Listeners of an event are encouraged to monitor the performance or use alternative arch patterns such as receiving the event and defer to launching async tasks than do the slow processing.

-On the other hand, filters are implemented using a pipeline mechanism, that executes a list of functions called ``steps`` configured through Django settings.
+On the technical side, filters are implemented using a pipeline mechanism, that executes a list of functions called ``steps`` configured through Django settings.
 Each pipeline step receives a dictionary with data, process it and returns an output.
 During this process, they can alter the application execution flow by halting the process